pi-star-2025/pi_star/Biology + Chemistry/elements/potassium.md

 Potassium describes 3.14 in a unique way.

-The nucleus (outer eleectron) and 2 electrons are a triangle.
+The nucleus (outer electron) and 2 electrons are a triangle.

 Then you describe c^2, or 4^2, with the middle 16 electrons.

-Sodium meanwhile has 8 electrons, bc it has *not* slowed down the c^2 mirror.
+Sodium meanwhile has 8 middle electrons, bc it has *not* slowed down the c^2 mirror.

 Hence, *really* sodium describes 3.14, whereas potassium describes 3.1415.